steckdev/slack-contextbot/README.md

 ## Features

+- **/setreference**: Set your reference document via a Slack command to store it for limited history for recall.
-- **/sendresume**: Upload your resume via a Slack command to store it.
+- **/setcontext**: Set your context via a Slack command to store it for limited context for the answers
-- **/experience**: Ask how your resume would answer a job-related question, with the bot responding based on the submitted resume.
+- **/question**: Ask how based on your context would answer a related question.
 - **OpenAI Integration**: Uses OpenAI's API (GPT) to generate responses.
 - **Rate Limiting**: Limits users to 20 requests per hour.
 - **TypeScript**: TypeScript is used to enforce type safety and maintain cleaner code.